 Look, you’re not doing yourself any favours putting your body in a position for injury.

-You won’t get a full stretch of the muscle, and most important, you won’t get that pump you’re chasing.
+You won’t get a full stretch of the muscle, and most importantly, you won’t get that pump you’re chasing.

 Stand perpendicular to the bar, meaning have the end of the bar facing the side of your hip.
-Grip the bar with a overhand (probated grip), and raise the side of the hip your rowing.
+Grip the bar with an overhand (probated grip), and raise the side of the hip your rowing.
 Why raise your hip?
-When you raise your hip, you get a pre stretch of your lats.
+When you raise your hip, you get a pre-stretch of your lats.
 This allows for a greater pump, and most of all, better muscle development.

 Now the easy part: just row!
 Bring the bar up as high as you can without impinging your shoulder.
 Start at the bottom without the plates touching the ground, then concentrate on squeezing your lats on the way up and all the way down.

 If you’re having problems feeling it in your back muscles, think of your hand as a hook.
 When you’re rowing, drive your elbows UP the wall.